-At the middle of the nineteenth century the British Raj in India was still strong but beginning to feel pressure from Indian nationalists and therefore the influx of British soldiers was at its highest.
-At the same time many of these soldiers came from towns where the biggest employers or sources of employment were involved in the weaving of fabric that had flourished since the Industrial Revolution.
-The soldiers, while mindful of their duties, were also mindful of the time when they would return to their hometowns and hopefully to jobs in the local industries.
+At the middle of the nineteenth century the British Raj in India was still strong but beginning to feel pressure from Indian nationalists, and therefore the influx of British soldiers was at its highest.
+At the same time, many of these soldiers came from towns where the biggest sources of employment were involved in the weaving of fabric that had flourished since the Industrial Revolution.
+The soldiers, while mindful of their duties, were also mindful of the time when they would return to their hometowns and, hopefully, to jobs in the local industries.
 It was therefore natural that when they saw beautiful surface and structural decoration on sale in Indian markets they were quick to capture these patterns and take them back to their local weavers.
-The Paisley pattern was one such design and it could just as easily have been called the Bolton pattern or the Norwich pattern.
-It would simply seem that the Paisley weavers were a larger and perhaps more organized or vociferous group and so the pattern became known as the Paisley pattern in much of the Western world.
-It may be that the reader may wish to challenge this version of the story and that would be most welcome.
+The Paisley pattern was one such design and could just as easily have been called the Bolton pattern or the Norwich pattern; it would seem that the Paisley weavers were a larger and perhaps more organized or vociferous group and so the pattern became known as the Paisley pattern in much of the Western world.
+This is one version of the story; there may be others.

 It is also generally accepted that the pattern may not have originated in India and there are suggestions that it is evidenced in archaeological findings from Babylon (Reilly 1987: 10).
-The question therefore is to which culture does this pattern exist and who would ask for protection?
-The pattern has gone through many metamorphoses and some of its reincarnations could hardly be called revitalizations.
-By revitalization we mean bringing again into use, prominence and sustainability.
+The question, therefore, is to which culture does this pattern exist and who would ask for protection?
+The pattern has gone through many metamorphoses and some of its reincarnations could hardly be called revitalizations; by revitalization we mean bringing again into use, prominence and sustainability.
 In the course of the Design Routes project, designers have been asked to carry out a revitalization exercise on the Paisley pattern with particular consumer markets in mind.
 If the output of one such exercise were to be successfully used in the fashion market, who would hold the IPR?
 Perhaps this is the answer to the future of design in the global market.
 We no longer exist as separate cultural entities and design ideas should be shared as long as we respect the culture(s) and do not cause spiritual or temporal offence to those cultures.

 Possible Appropriation of Inuit Design

 A case study of considerable interest and one that challenges various aspects of IPR was reported in the Toronto Star in 2015.
-A Nunavut woman, Salome Awa, accused a UK fashion label of using a design, which had been on a parka (coat) worn by her great-grandfather and which had been photographed by Knud Rasmussen, a Danish explorer in 1922.
+A Nunavut woman, Salome Awa, accused a UK fashion label of using a design that had been on a parka (coat) worn by her great-grandfather, and which had been photographed by Knud Rasmussen, a Danish explorer, in 1922.
 She said that she was particularly upset because the design was of great spiritual meaning and importance.
-She explained that her great-grandfather had been a Shaman and that he had asked his wife to make the parka with a design which emphasized two large hands pushing out from the parka to protect him from anyone who might wish to do him harm.
+She explained that her great-grandfather had been a Shaman and that he had asked his wife to make the parka with a design that emphasized two large hands pushing out from the parka to protect him from anyone who might wish to do him harm.
 The fashion label stated that their clothes were known for ‘raw energy and contemporary urban edge, but also for embracing ethnographic references and multiculturalism.’
-The Nunavut woman told the newspaper that she was consulting a lawyer about possible Intellectual Property infringement by the fashion label but would consult with her family before making decisions.
+The Nunavut woman told the newspaper that she was consulting a lawyer about possible Intellectual Property infringement by the fashion label but would consult with her family before making any decision.
 This case raises a number of questions/issues that lawyers and the general public would have to consider: